spectrum4/spectrum4/README.md

 ## Execution context

-  * Spectrum +4 runs at EL3
+  * Spectrum +4 runs at EL1
-  * MMU is not enabled
+  * MMU is not yet enabled
   * EL3 data cache is enabled
   * EL3 instruction cache is enabled
-  * Currently interrupts are not enabled (keyboard routines not yet written)
+  * Timer interrupts configured and enabled, but keyboard routines not yet written

 ## Code organisation